ministryofjustice/opg-data-lpa/terraform/terraform.md

 add new modules with appropriate variables passed in.
 4) In locals.tf update the ```latest_openapi_version``` variable.
 5) In ```stage.tf``` copy and paste the module deploy_v* and add new module for this version.

+For convenience you can search the repo for `Modify here for new version` and it will give you instructions on what to do.

 This will allow us to connect to two separate end points based on stage version.